 Mr. Miller is a Vice Chairman in JPMorgan’s Mergers and Acquisitions Group, having joined the firm in October 2007 after spending 20 years at Credit Suisse.
 Prior to his current position, he was Head of Mergers and Acquisitions for North America and Head of the Financial Sponsor Mergers and Acquisitions effort at Credit Suisse.
 Other managerial roles included co-heading the Credit Suisse Global Energy Group.

 Mr. Miller has more than 30 years of experience in all aspects of financial advisory services.
 He has advised both domestic and international clients across multiple industries, on a broad variety of assignments including mergers, acquisitions, divestitures, proxy contests, hostile transactions, shareholder activism and defense preparations including ongoing communication strategy, special committee assignments, and debt and equity capital raisings.
 Prior to banking, he worked as a Certified Public Accountant.
-Mr. Miller is a Dean’s Advisory Council Member for the Kelley School of Business at Indiana University; and, a former Trustee for the Booth Graduate School of Business at the University of Chicago.
-He is a Trustee for the Studio Museum in Harlem where he serves as treasurer, one of New York's premier art museums.
+He is member of the board of the Indiana University Foundation, a Dean’s Advisory Council Member for the Kelley School of Business at Indiana University; and a former Trustee at the University of Chicago.
+He is a Trustee for the Studio Museum in Harlem where he serves as treasurer.
 In addition, he sits on the board of directors for the Gordon A. Rich Foundation, which provides college scholarships for worthy high school students.